dcampos/tweener-examples/README.md

-# Tweener Samples
+# Tweener Examples

 Samples for the [Tweener](https://github.com/dcampos/tweener) Java/LibGDX library.

 ## Getting Started

-In order to run the sample application, just enter the following command inside the project folder:
+In order to run the example application, just enter the following command inside the project folder:

 ```
 ./gradlew run